 1 person shot in officer-involved shooting near Boca Raton shopping center

-One person was shot during an officer-involved shooting in Boca Raton Thursday evening.
+A "suspicious " man person with a knife is in a critical condition at a hospital after an officer-involved shooting at a shopping place in Boca Raton on Thursday evening, the city's police department said.

-The incident occurred at the University Commons shopping center located at 1400 West Glades Road.
+The incident occurred around 9:15 p.m. near the Barnes & Noble bookstore at the University Commons shopping center at 1400 W. Glades Road, which is east of Interstate 95.

-Police said the shooting occurred when officers responded to a report of a suspicious person with a knife near a Barnes & Noble store.
+Police said no officers were injured and the knife was recovered.
+The unidentified man was taken to Delray Medical Center and was undergoing surgery, according to police.

-The person was shot, but there is no word on their condition.
+The plaza will remain closed during the investigation, including by the Florida Department of Law Enforcement.

 Witnesses told WPTV several agency vehicles are at the location.